Steve Keene: Career

 When Keene was a volunteer DJ at the college radio station WTJU in Charlottesville, Virginia in the 1990s, he became friends with musician David Berman and future members of the band Pavement, and seeing them hustle to sell CDs and merchandise shaped his approach to producing and selling art.
 According to the bio on his webpage, Keene said, "I want buying my paintings to be like buying a CD: it’s cheap, it's art and it changes your life, but the object has no status.
 Musicians create something for the moment, something with no boundaries and that kind of expansiveness is what I want to come across in my work."

 Described as the "assembly-line Picasso" by Time, Keene's approach is to paint quickly, lining up plywood panels and painting the same image on each.
 By this method, he reportedly uses around "five gallons of paint a week and 100 sheets of 4-by-8-foot plywood, which he cuts up into 'canvases,' every month."

-Not finding interest from galleries, he began selling his work at rock shows.
+Keene began his career selling his work at indie rock shows.
 He purposely kept the price of the work inexpensive, he said, "so that people would buy them, and I wouldn't have to take them back home."

 In addition to selling pieces by quantity on his website, he has created album art, video sets, stage sets, and posters for bands including Silver Jews, Pavement, The Apples in Stereo, Soul Coughing, The Klezmatics, and Dave Matthews Band.

 Keene has painted live as part of exhibitions and residencies across the country.
 In November 1997 he "worked in the window of the Goldie Paley Gallery at the Moore College of Art and Design in Philadelphia."
 He painted more than 10,000 pieces as part of the exhibition "The Miracle Half-Mile" at the Santa Monica Museum of Art, and then did another painting residency at the museum in August 2011.
 The Brooklyn Public Library named Keene its 2014 Artist-in-Residence, for which he exhibited "Steve Keene’s Brooklyn Experience" in the Central Library's Grand Lobby, led art workshops for children, and painted live outside of the Central Library for several weekends during the summer.
-To honor Keene during the Library residency, Brooklyn Borough President Eric Adams declared June 14, 2014 as Steve Keene Day.
+To honor Keene during the Library residency, Brooklyn Borough President Eric Adams declared June 14, 2014, as Steve Keene Day.

 His work has also been exhibited internationally in England, Germany, and Australia, and has been on display in two of David Chang's restaurants.

 As of 2021, Keene estimates he has sold or given away more than 300,000 paintings.